dmrq70/forth-mecrisp/msp430/README.md

 Turns out it's all about the pins setup.
 They seem to need to be tied to something, floating really ups the consumption.
 Just making them all outputs on my bare board got the consumption to the expected 1.5uA.
+But on my sensor board, I needed to tie them specifically _low_.

 [mecrisp]: https://mecrisp.sourceforge.net